 Load bearing masonry walls can be stacked up on top of one another to build multi-story buildings.
 The load on the first floor masonry wall is the accumulation of all the weight of the floors above it.
 Therefore, the bottom floor wall must be stronger than the upper floor walls.
 This can be achieved by reinforcing the voids in the bottom masonry walls with steel bars and concrete grout.
 More steel bars closer spacing of grouted cores equals stronger masonry walls.
 If a load bearing masonry wall does not extend all the way down to the foundation because of required openings such as parkade drive aisles, large concrete or steel transfer beams are required to support the wall above the opening.

 There is lots more that can be covered on the topic of construction materials, but hopefully this gives you a good understanding of each of the major materials and the applications that are best suited for each of them.
 If you have any questions on any of these materials, feel free to leave them in the comment section below.

 Want more?
-Join other architects, contractors and engineers in our comprehensive online course today!
+Join other architects, contractors and engineers in our comprehensive online course about structural engineering today!

 Thanks for sharing all of your experiences!